 So … see a plane, a helicopter, a spacecraft, an aerial robot, a delivery drone, or even a flying car still in development, and thank a bird!
 To learn more about all that, please read “See a Plane, Thank a Bird.”

 The Spirit of the River

-Let’s pivot then (something birds and aircraft do routinely).
-The title for this blog, blog #30, “The Spirit of the River,” is in thanks to Kent (RustyBug), a fellow member of FM Forum, a premier photography website.
-I submitted some photos for review there recently, and he responded, after viewing them, this way: “I appreciate your effort to capture the ‘spirit of the river.'”
+Let’s pivot, then (something birds and aircraft do routinely).
+The title for this blog, blog #30, “The Spirit of the River,” is in thanks to Kent, aka RustyBug, a fellow member of FM Forum, a premier photography website.
+I submitted some photos for review there recently, and he responded to them this way, after viewing them: “I appreciate your effort to capture the ‘spirit of the river.'”